2023-12-12 19:51:45

 The first tip for finding a partner is to use three approaches.
 To that of online meetings, we add that of meetings in everyday life and that of your friends and contacts who know someone who might interest you.

-There is nothing magical about dating, you just need to put all the chances in your favor.
+There is nothing magical regarding dating, you just need to put all the chances in your favor.
 If someone seems like they have potential, meet them in person, be patient, and start talking and spending time with them.
 Sometimes very high-quality, long-lasting relationships develop slowly and have a number of false starts and missteps.

 Make a video chat

 Do a video chat before every first in-person date to check for chemistry.
 Make it an obligation, because potentially refusing to video chat is also communication.
 This helps avoid regrettable meetings with complete strangers, or weeks of stilted chatter to discover values that are too different.
-So get in front of the camera to introduce yourself, flirt, ask your tough questions about values and set up a date – or not – live.
+So get in front of the camera to introduce yourself, flirt, ask your tough questions regarding values and set up a date – or not – live.

 Seek pleasure, have fun

 First things first.
 On the first date, don’t ask questions designed to determine the person’s place in your future, such as “What are you looking for?”
 Do you want to get married?”
 The first meeting is only to establish whether there is a basic connection.
 The question you need to ask yourself is, “Am I having fun?
-Do I want to see this person again?
+Do I want to see this person once more?
 The answer to this question will lay the foundation or not for your future relationship.

 Not one, but several types of relationships